 The New Nordic concept continues into the menu and packaging concept, the 'Cube', with its cool white exterior and graphic illustrations of serene Scandinavian scenery.
 From the ingredients to the small, cube-shaped packaging, every component of this service is designed to be frictionless for passengers and cabin crew.

-The modular meals not only give passengers more choice and personalisation but also reduce food waste.
+The modular meals not only give passengers more choices and personalisation but also reduce food waste.
 Meanwhile, meals are quick and easy to pass out and collect, convenient to eat while continuing to work or relax, and can be separated into plastic and paper for recycling.

-Launched in 2017 on SAS domestic, Scandinavian and European flights, the project has increased sustainability while reducing costs and creating an outstanding experience – tailored to travellers’ needs, and true to the Nordic spirit of SAS.
+Launched in 2017 on SAS domestic, Scandinavian and European flights, the project has furthered the sustainability agenda while reducing costs and creating an outstanding experience – tailored to travellers’ needs and true to the Nordic spirit of SAS.

 Bronze Pentawards 2017

 Dieline Awards 2018